 Touted as San Francisco’s most historic building, the Officers’ Club—once a social hub for U.S. Army officers and their families—has roots that go back to the earliest days of Spanish settlement, in the late 18th century.

 A three-year revitalization project improved seismic safety, repaired the historic adobe walls, and transformed the Officers’ Club into a multifaceted cultural destination.

 There’s a lot to see and do in this new visitor gateway, which also houses new classrooms and event spaces.
 For more information, read "8 Must-Do's at the New Presidio Officers' Club" or visit presidioofficersclub.com.

-A temporary visitor center has opened on the Main Post.
-Building 105, next to the Walt Disney Family Museum, now houses interpretive exhibits and a reception area where visitors can obtain maps and get directions.
+The temporary visitor center has moved to 36 Lincoln Boulevard on the Main Post, across from the Presidio Transit Center.
+Here, visitors can obtain maps and brochures and get information and directions from friendly staff.
 The temporary visitor center is open Thursday to Sunday from 10 am to 4 pm.
 The phone number remains (415) 561-4323.